Enabling Cell-Free Massive MIMO Systems with Wireless Millimeter Wave Fronthaul: Numerical Results

 \textbf{Can the proposed architecture with wireless fronthaul approach the data rates of the classical fiber-fronthaul based cell-free massive MIMO architecture?} This is a key question that we are trying to answer in this paper.
 Essentially, the proposed architecture with wireless higher-band fronthaul has clear gains in terms of the installation cost/time/flexibility, but could it also provide comparable achievable rates to the fiber-based architecture?
 In \figref{fig:rate-a}, we provided some insights into the answer of this question by separately evaluating the achievable fronthaul and access rates.
 The exact achievable rate, however, is the one with matched fronthaul and access rates.
 To evaluate this exact rate, we adopt the fronthaul rate optimization (Approach 2) in \sref{ssec:fronthaulopt} which ensures that the fronthaul rate of each link does not exceed its corresponding access rate.
 In \figref{fig:acmatching}, we plot the achievable rates for the access and fronthaul links using Approach 2.
 This rate then represents the exact end-to-end achievable rates using the proposed architecture.
 For reference, we also plot the fronthaul rates using Approach 1.
 As shown in \figref{fig:acmatching}, with sufficient fronthaul bandwidth, the exact achievable end-to-end data rates using the proposed architecture are very comparable to the classical fiber-based cell-free massive MIMO architecture.
-For example, with $480$MHz fronthaul bandwidth, the proposed solution achieves around $580$Mbps sum-rate compared to $690$Mbps for the fiber-based architecture.
+For example, with $240$MHz fronthaul bandwidth, the proposed solution achieves around $620$Mbps sum-rate compared to $680$Mbps for the fully active APs without any fronthaul limitations.
 This difference can be further reduced by increasing the fronthaul bandwidth.
-It is also good to note that the exact rate is close to the approximation discussed in \figref{fig:rate-a}, which is given by the intersection of the access rate and the Approach 1 fronthaul rate.
+It is also good to note that the exact rate is very close to the approximation discussed in \figref{fig:rate-a}, i.e., $630$.